What is Micro-segmentation? Improving Network Security by Reducing the Attack Surface

 Micro-Segmentation and Zero-Trust

-The zero-trust approach to network security eliminates dependence on the assumption that users who have been verified and granted network access are safe.
-Zero-trust security views the world through a suspicious lens and assumes that no one and no thing inside or outside the network perimeter should be completely trusted.
+The zero-trust approach to security eliminates dependence on the assumption that users who have been verified and granted network access are safe.
+It views the world through a suspicious lens and assumes that no one and no thing inside or outside the network perimeter should be completely trusted.

 Zero-trust is a network security philosophy; implementation is accomplished through a variety of tools.
-Micro-segmentation has an important role to play – instead of defending a perimeter, the network establishes and safeguards many limited “micro-perimeters.”
-In addition to micro-segmentation, traditional tools such as antivirus/anti-malware software and firewalls still have a role to play.
-Cutting edge techniques such as Identity and Access Management (IAM), secure remote access, Remote Browser Isolation (RBI), and Security Orchestration, Automation and Response (SOAR) leverage and/or work with micro-segmentation to translate zero-trust principles into practice.
+Micro-segmentation has an important role to play – instead of defending a perimeter, the network establishes many limited “micro-perimeters, making sure to secure them individually” In addition to micro-segmentation, traditional tools such as antivirus/anti-malware software and firewalls still have a role to play.
+Cutting edge techniques such as Identity and Access Management (IAM), secure remote access, Remote Browser Isolation (RBI), and Security Orchestration, Automation and Response (SOAR) leverage and/or work with micro-segmentation to translate these principles into practice.

 With many more workers working remotely in the wake of the coronavirus pandemic, another weak spot in network security can be remote access.
 Cybercriminals are targeting RDP (Remote Desktop Protocol).
 Using an advanced virtual computing platform, such as Ericom Connect, can also help, especially since it provides client-less access – no worries about end users not updating their software as they are supposed to.